 - Scout your kitchen and refrigerator for potential vegetable and fruit candidates.
 Some of the best are oranges, lemons, limes, sweet potatoes, avocados, carrots, beets, onions, and ginger.
 Believe it or not, you can use all of these and many other vegetables and fruits to propagate new plants.

 - Plant scraps in potting soil or immerse in water.
 The best method for encouraging new growth will depend on the plant and plant part represented.
-Here are specific instructions for some easy to plant scraps:
+Some specific instructions for easy-to-plant scraps can be found below

 Starting Little Seeds